alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)News

+**March 2026:** What a month.
+We got a paper rejected (even though scores were extremely good), and another proposal was not funded (0/5)!

 **December 2025:** More "amazing" news.
 Another proposal was not funded (0/4)!

 **September 2025:** Our paper "Clair Obscur: The Light and Shadow of System Call Interposition – From Pitfalls to Solutions with K23" got accepted at Middleware 2025.
 Congrats Jesús, Vissarion, Antreas, Fernando, George, and Bart.
 For those who come after!